There are a lot of supplements out there that are hard to navigate. What is necessary and what is a waste of money?

 Creatine is the first and one of the most popular supplements in the fitness world.
 It has gained great popularity due to its ability to improve strength, muscle growth and physical performance.

-Now it's going to get a little geeky, it's probably going to be short.
+Now it's getting a little nerdy, it'll probably be short.

-Creatine is already in our body, primarily in the muscles.
+Creatine is already found in our bodies, primarily in the muscles.
 It is formed by the conversion of amino acids in the liver and kidneys.
-It acts as an energy source during intense physical activity and is involved in the process of rebuilding adenosine triphosphate (ATP), which is the primary energy source for muscle contraction.
+It acts as an energy source during intense physical activity and is involved in the process of rebuilding adenosine triphosphate (ATP), the primary energy source for muscle contraction.

-When ingested, it is stored in the muscles as creatine phosphate.
-During training or physical exertion, creatine phosphate is converted to creatine and releases a phosphate group, which helps to replenish ATP and provide the muscles with quick energy.
-This can increase the body's ability to perform short and intense training exercises, such as weight lifting or sprinting.
+When consumed, it is stored in the muscles as creatine phosphate.
+During exercise or physical exertion, creatine phosphate is converted to creatine, releasing a phosphate group that helps replenish ATP and provide the muscles with quick energy.
+This can increase the body's ability to perform short, intense bouts of exercise, such as weightlifting or sprinting.

-In short: You can lift heavier weights, more times and it gives better results.
+So in short: You can lift heavier weights more times and it gives better results.

-In addition to that, many people also find that creatine reduces muscle soreness and speeds up recovery after exercise.
+In addition, many people also find that creatine reduces muscle soreness and speeds up recovery after exercise.

 Some studies suggest that creatine may have positive effects on the brain's cognitive functions, such as memory and concentration.